The History Of Louvered Roofs

 Because rafters are needed every 3 to 4 feet the look of the bottom pivot design is less appealing.
 The louvers sit on top of the rafters and the rafters sit on top of the beams giving a stacked look.

-The mechanism to open and close the louvers is internal in each of the rafters and hard to get to with mechanical problems.
+The mechanism to open and close the louvers is internal in each rafter and is hard to get to with mechanical problems.
 When this happens all of the louvers must be removed to gain access to the mechanism.